-As with any personal injury claim, the discovery phase in a medical malpractice lawsuit is the time for gathering evidence.
-Information from documents and testimonies creates the backbone for proving your claim.
+As with any personal injury claim, the discovery phase in a medical malpractice lawsuit is the time for establishing negligence and gathering evidence.
+Information from documents and testimonies forms the backbone of your claim.

-Yet, the uniqueness of the field requires that you address multiple points:
+The uniqueness of the field requires that you address multiple points when it comes to proving medical negligence:

 A Doctor/Patient Relationship Existed